Carnot cycle: Efficiency of real heat engines

-For the Carnot cycle, or its equivalent, the average value 〈TH〉 will equal the highest temperature available, namely TH, and 〈TC〉 the lowest, namely TC.
-For other less efficient thermodynamic cycles, 〈TH〉 will be lower than TH, and 〈TC〉 will be higher than TC.
-This can help illustrate, for example, why a reheater or a regenerator can improve the thermal efficiency of steam power plants and why the thermal efficiency of combined-cycle power plants (which incorporate gas turbines operating at even higher temperatures) exceeds that of conventional steam plants.
-The first prototype of the diesel engine was based on the Carnot cycle.
+This can help illustrate, for example, why a reheater or a regenerator can improve the thermal efficiency of steam power plants by increasing the value of $T_H$ and why the thermal efficiency of combined-cycle power plants (which incorporate gas turbines operating at even higher temperatures) exceeds that of conventional steam plants.
+The first prototype of the diesel engine was based on the principles of the Carnot cycle.

-Carnot heat engine as an impractical macroscopic construct

-A Carnot heat engine is a heat engine performing a Carnot cycle, and its realization on a macroscopic scale is impractical.
-For example, for the isothermal expansion part of the Carnot cycle, the following conditions must be satisfied simultaneously at every step in the expansion: